Tired of being there for everyone else with little support for you?

 What is your fee?

-My fee is $300 per hour.
+My fee is $300 per hour, and I work with clients on a weekly basis.
 I do not take insurance but I am happy to provide a superbill receipt for you to seek out-of-network reimbursement.
 For therapists in private practice, your personal therapy can often be classified as a business expense.
 Please see the Counseling FAQS page for a list of questions you can ask your insurance company regarding possible reimbursement.

 How do I get started?